nikolovdeyan/Telerik-Academy/11.High_Quality_Code_Part_II/HOMEWORK/HQC_II_04_HW-Development_Tools/JustDecompile/README.md

 # JustDecompile Usage Examples
 JustDecompile is a new tool for me and I have not used it before this homework.

-Below are some examples of my usage of StyleCop:
+Below are some examples of me testing the tool:
 ## Examples:
 1. A decompiled homework submission:
 ![Just Decompile](./just-decompile1.jpg)